pastnetworks/pastnetworks.github.io/programme.md

 ##  At a glance

-The 4-day programme will consist of lectures and discussions, hands-on practicals, and socials.
+The 4-day programme will consist of lectures and discussions, hands-on practical sessions, and social events.
 We are currently working on the programme for the 2027 edition.
-For examples of previous programmes, please see under Past editions.
+For examples of previous programmes, please see the Past editions section.

 <!-- ![Programme timetable of BPNSS 2026](/assets/img/Program overview 2026_final_final.png)